Romy London

 • 💡 FAQs About Onion Storage and Spoilage

-• Soft spots or mushy areas
+3. Soft or mushy texture

 Yellow and red onions scattered with a wooden chopping board and tea towel.